Poorvab2525/Poorva-s-Portfolio/README.md

 # Poorva-s-Portfolio

 ## Description
 This repository contains the source code for my personal portfolio website.
-This is a responsive, static portfolio website featuring projects and detailed skill sections, and experience in the industry achieving 100% mobile compatibility.
+This is a responsive, static portfolio website featuring projects and skill sections, and experience in the industry achieving 100% mobile compatibility.

 ## https://poorva-milind-bhagwat.netlify.app/